ZhiyuanArbin/ChannelManagerArchitecture/README.md

 The CCCV control type demonstrates the new callback architecture with separation between data and control planes:

 1. The `runCCCV` function is called with the desired channel, current, and target voltage
-2. The channel is subscribed in the data plane to receive updates
+2. The channel is subscribed in the data plane
 3. A control task (CCTask) is added to the control task queue to set the channel to constant current mode
 4. A callback function is registered with the BatteryTestingService (in the control plane) to monitor voltage
 5. When new data is available: